vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    export MCW_GITHUB_TOKEN=<GITHUB PAT>         # A personal access token for your Github account
    ```

 4. Run the `create_build_environment.sh` script to set up the build agent VM environment.
+This script installs necessary dependencies on the build agent VM and applies the configuration settings to the VM's environment necessary for proper execution of the workshop.

    ```bash
    cd ~/Fabmedical/scripts